 After training at the Art Center in Pasadena, California, Robert’s award-laden career began working in-house for advertising agencies before taking flight to become one of America’s most respected freelance illustrators.

 Good design forms the foundations of a great image, and Robert follows old school techniques – lots of research, detailed sketching, planning the composition, then painting from reference materials or photos of live models.
-He uses as many different colours as possible, without letting any one of them become too overpowering.
+He uses as many different colors as possible, without letting any one of them become too overpowering.

 Robert paints in the Americana genre.
 However, while his painterly realism evokes a bygone era he is flexible enough to render any subject matter whether classic or contemporary.